pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

 Kidding!
 LOL!
 Of course I'm kidding!
 Have you read any other section of this post?!
 Of course you can't just run it!

-_First_ you need to install it in your switch.
-This isn't so bad: add it as a dependency in your `opam` file, `opam install . --deps-only`.
-This might also be a case where it makes sense to install it globally, since it doesn't run during the formal build part of your program.
+_First_ you need to install it.
+You might want to put it in your switch (it's what I did), but if you do this as a dependency of your project the opam maintainers might complain if you ever publish your package.
+Consider installing it globally.

 _Then_ you need to tell your root-level `dune-project` file that you want to use the formatting extension.
 Add `(using fmt 1.2)` to the file.